npetridis/blockchain-developer-bootcamp-final-project/README.md

 - Web3 UI where the Business Owner will interact with the smart contract and register his whitelisted public addresses.
 - The Business Owner's website that will have a web3 snippet that will allow it's users to sign in by interacting with the smart contract.

+## Idea 2: Wallet that stores ERC20 tokens and invests them on compound.finance

+### Description

+- The user will be able to view, deposit and withdraw funds (ether and ERC20 tokens)
+- The user will be able, through a UI toggle, to invest the selected funds through compound.finance